Bianca St-Georges: Boston Legacy

+On January 2, 2026, NWSL expansion club Boston Legacy FC announced that they had signed St-Georges to a three-year contract through 2028.
+During her debut for the Legacy in their inaugural game, she was deployed at center back and earned a red card for committing two bookable offenses as the Legacy lost 1–0 to reigning champions Gotham FC.

 International career

-St.Georges began playing with the Canada U17 team at the 2013 CONCACAF Women's U-17 Championship, helping them to win the silver medal and subsequently at the 2014 FIFA U-17 Women's World Cup.
+St-Georges began playing with the Canada U17 team at the 2013 CONCACAF Women's U-17 Championship, helping them to win the silver medal and subsequently at the 2014 FIFA U-17 Women's World Cup.

 She also was a part of the Canada U20 team U-20 team that won silver at the 2015 CONCACAF Women's U-20 Championship and played at the 2016 FIFA U-20 Women's World Cup.

 She was invited to the Canadian senior team camp for the first time in February 2021.
 However, during the camp she suffered a meniscus tear in her knee (the opposite knee from her previous injury in 2019).
 She made her debut for the Canadian senior team on June 11, 2021, in a friendly against the Czech Republic.
 She was one of the final cuts from the team ahead of the 2020 Olympics (held in 2021), where Canada won gold.